aidin36/beneath-a-binary-sky/doc/source/index.rst

 The goal is not to kill other robots and prove that you're the strongest, rather it's about co-operating to make a better living, a better world.

+In order to live, robots should cultivate and gain their food.

 ..
 TODO: An image that shows a robot and a plant, and it should note that "robots should cultivate in order to make food".

 Beneath a Binary Sky can be used as a tool for researching in Artificial Intelligence